luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 *Error!
 The act "XXX" specified in the AI pattern for this scenario (scenario Y) is not defined!
 Under the element pattern of AI, you have given a name that is not seen as an act name.

-*Warning!
-The buff "XXX" activated for this scenariol (scenario Y) misses description A buff called XXX is not defined.
-The program assumes the buff has empty description and no other properties (capacity, upkeep, dosResistance).
-But it's still recommended that you define the buff or import it from generic_acts.json.

 *Sorry.
 This entry is not found in personal notes!
 It's recommended that when you add new acts or buffs to the game, you add entries to the personal notes also.
 In this way, the player will have a in-game help about the new security term.
 Also, personal notes serves as an in-game source of knowledge for those interested to learn.

-*Error! in the scenario file scenarioX_NPCs.json, in the prerequisites of the speeches, a reference to a npc name is not found!
+*Error! in the file scenarioX_NPCs.json, in the prerequisites of the speeches, a reference to a npc name is not found!
 The dependency of dialogues is based on the name of the NPC.
 Probably you have changed the name of the NPC, but have not changed the references to it.
 Remember that it's case sensitive.

 *Warning!
 The script for round X is not understandable.